 You'll also come across front rooms that face stagnant water, more bicycle lanes than you can handle and self-sufficiency techniques that are frighteningly ahead of their time.

 As for the English, well, they're English aren't they?
 Both the Dutch and the English share a vast love of the sea and, let's be frank, a mild dislike of the Germans.
 No one can help that, it's just a fact.
 We're going to take a look at some curious and strange cultural things that happen in both countries.

 Them Dutch, Those English

 Visiting England?
 Going to Holland?

-For hundreds of years the English and the Dutch have been 'comparing notes', poking fun at each other over cultural differences.
-Though there's only 223 miles approximately between London and Amsterdam, and only 115 miles as the crow flies over the North Sea, what a world of difference culturally.
+For hundreds of years, the English and the Dutch have been 'comparing notes', poking fun at each other over cultural differences.
+Though there are only 223 miles approximately between London and Amsterdam, and only 115 miles as the crow flies over the North Sea, what a world of difference culturally.

 1. Canal Hopping

 Just look how the Dutch get around the countryside—they use huge 30-foot poles to leapfrog ditches and other awkward stretches of water.
 No using footpaths and trails for them—they prefer the shortcut.
 In truth, it's a Friesian sport that developed out of a farmer's need to go sheepherding the route one way.
 Now it's something of a national pastime and taken very seriously by the Frieslanders (who call it fierljeppen ) or polsstokspringen in mainstream Dutch.

 - Rating: 7/10 An ingenious way of training for the Olympic pole vault competition.